Mental health professional: Continuing education requirements for clinical psychologists

 Most states in the US require clinical psychologists to obtain a certain number of continuing education credits in order to renew their license.
 This was established to ensure that psychologists stay current with information and practices in their fields.
 The license renewal cycle varies, but renewal is generally required every two years.

 The number of continuing education credits required for clinical psychologists varies between states.
 In Nebraska, psychologists are required to obtain 24 hours of approved continuing education credits in the 24 months before their license renewal.
 In California, the requirement is for 36 hours of credits.
 New York State does not have any continuing education requirements for license renewal at this time (2014).

 Activities that count towards continuing education credits generally include completing courses, publishing research papers, teaching classes, home study, and attending workshops.
-Some states require that a certain number of the education credits be in ethics.
+Some states require that a certain number of the continuing education credits be in ethics.
 Most states allow psychologists to self-report their credits but randomly audit individual psychologists to ensure compliance.

 Counseling psychologist or psychotherapist

-Counseling generally involves helping people with what might be considered "normal" or "moderate" psychological problems, such as the feelings of anxiety or sadness resulting from major life changes or events.
+Counseling generally involves helping people with what might be considered "normal" or "moderate" psychological problems, such as feelings of anxiety or sadness resulting from major life changes or events.
 As such, counseling psychologists often help people adjust to or cope with their environment or major events, although many also work with more serious problems as well.

 One may practice as a counseling psychologist with a PhD or EdD, and as a counseling psychotherapist with a master's degree.
 Compared with clinical psychology, there are fewer counseling psychology graduate programs (which are commonly housed in departments of education), counselors tend to conduct more vocational assessment and less projective or objective assessment, and they are more likely to work in public service or university clinics (rather than hospitals or private practice).
 Despite these differences, there is considerable overlap between the two fields and distinctions between them continue to fade.

 Mental health counselors and residential counselors are also the name for another class of counselors or mental health professionals who may work with long-term services and supports (LTSS) clients in the community.
-Such counselors may be advanced or senior staff members in a community program, and may be involved in developing skill teaching, active listening (and similar psychological and educational methods), and community participation programs.
+Such counselors may be advanced or senior staff members in a community program, and may be involved in developing skill-teaching, active listening (and similar psychological and educational methods), and community participation programs.
 They also are often skilled in on-site intervention, redirection and emergency techniques.
 Supervisory personnel often advance from this class of workers in community programs.